brkronheim/MLJetReconstruction/README.md

 ```
 Again, other options are availabe through --help

 After this, you can either run the code in performancePlots.ipynb with the networks trained and the data already obtained, or you can run the c++ code in executionMode=2 to obtain a test set.
-This code will make a plot of performance plots, though it is still giving strange results for the final correction.
+This code will make a plot of performance plots.

 Beyond this, extractHistos.cc can be used to generate some Root Histograms showing how the matching process between gen and reco particles works, and extractHistos2.cc will make some histograms showing the algorithms performance.
 They are executed by running the following commands in the docker instance: